hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 <!--/tabs-->

-The maximum number of transactions that are prioritized and thus kept sorted in the [layered transaction pool](../../concepts/transactions/pool.md#layered-transaction-pool).
+The maximum number of transactions that are prioritized in the [layered transaction pool](../../concepts/transactions/pool.md#layered-transaction-pool).
 The default is `2000`.